 In order to help us fulfil our obligation, please inform us of any changes in your personal details as soon as reasonably possible.

 You have the right under the DPA to request a copy of any personal data we hold about (“Subject Access Request”).
 To exercise this right, or to find out more about it, please contact us via the contact page.
+There is a fee of £10 to cover our administration costs.

 For further information about your rights under the DPA, please contact our Data Protection Officer using the provided contact page, alternatively, please visit the website of the Information Commissioner at: https://ico.org.uk/.